npwhite/CMPUT404-assignment-css-hell/README.md

 PART 1:
 Things I needed to modify
-    * inline img size definitions
+    * inline img size definitions in the gutenberg files